Hail Mary: Musical settings

 The Hail Mary (Ave Maria in Latin) has been set to music numerous times.
 The title "Ave Maria" has been given also to musical compositions that are not settings of the prayer.

 One of the most famous is the version by Franz Schubert (1825), composed as Ellens dritter Gesang (Ellen's Third Song), D839, part 6 of his Opus 52, a setting of seven songs from Walter Scott's popular epic poem "The Lady of the Lake", translated into German by Adam Storck.
 Although it opens with the greeting "Ave Maria" ("Hail Mary"), the text was not that of the traditional prayer, but nowadays it is commonly sung with words of the prayer.
 Its music was used in the final segment of Disney's Fantasia.

 In Gounod's version, he superimposed melody and the words to the first prelude from Bach's The Well-Tempered Clavier, omitting only the words "Mater Dei" (Mother of God).

 Anton Bruckner wrote three different settings, the best known being a motet for seven voices.
 Antonín Dvořák's version was composed in 1877.
 Another setting of Ave Maria was written by Giuseppe Verdi as part for his 1887 opera Otello.
 Russian composer César Cui, who was raised Roman Catholic, set the text at least three times: as the "Ave Maria", op.
 34, for one or two women's voices with piano or harmonium (1886), and as part of two of his operas: Le flibustier (premiered 1894) and Mateo Falcone (1907).

-Settings also exist by Mozart, Liszt, Byrd, Elgar, Saint-Saëns, Offenbach, Rossini, Brahms, Stravinsky, Mascagni, Lauridsen, David Conte and Lorenzo Perosi as well as numerous versions by less well-known composers, such as J. B. Tresch, Margit Sztaray, Mme.
+Settings also exist by Wolfgang Amadeus Mozart, Franz Liszt, William Byrd, Edward Elgar, Camille Saint-Saëns, Jacques Offenbach, Gioachino Rossini, Johannes Brahms, Igor Stravinsky, Pietro Mascagni, Morten Lauridsen, David Conte and Lorenzo Perosi as well as numerous versions by less well-known composers, such as J. B. Tresch, Margit Sztaray, Mme.
 Tarbé des Sablons, Einojuhani Rautavaara and Ninel Samokhvalova.

 In the Renaissance, this text was also set by numerous composers, including Josquin des Prez, Orlando di Lasso, Tomás Luis de Victoria, and Giovanni Pierluigi da Palestrina.
 Before the Council of Trent there were actually different versions of the text, so the earlier composers in the period sometimes set versions of the text different from the ones shown above.
 Josquin des Prez, for example, himself set more than one version of the Ave Maria.
 Here is the text of his motet "Ave Maria ...
 Virgo serena", which begins with the first six words above and continues with a poem in rhymed couplets.